imtharun/imtharun/README.md

 ### About me

 - I'm an undergrad student studying Information Technology at PSGCT.
-- I'm interested in Web development, Machine learning, and Blockchain.
+- I'm interested in Web development, and Blockchain.
 - I love to learn new things.

 ### Connect with me